aftabanjum4451/Coronavirus-Tweets-NLP--Multi-class-Text-Classification/README.md

 - **Gradient Boosting Classifier (GBC)**
 - **Random Forest (RF)**

 Among those RF and GBC perfume well on this data set.
-Then I optimized the **hyper-parameters** of RF by using Randomized Search CV.
+Then I optimized the **hyper-parameters** of RF by using **Randomized Search CV**.

 ## version 2
 In this module following model and techniques has been implemented